 There has been a shift in trades training to better integrate theory and practice - and that's good news for learners.

-This makes the learning more meaningful and at Ara we know that our students would rather be using their hands than sitting for long periods of time.
+At Ara we know that our students would rather be using their hands than sitting for long periods of time.
 To support these changes we've also posted material online and into videos to make students' learning more interesting and available on demand.

-Recognising this role, the government has contributed $18.9m to supporting new buildings, upgrading existing spaces and professional development at the Woolston campus.
+The government has contributed $18.9m to supporting new buildings, upgrading existing spaces and professional development at the Woolston campus.

 Ara has a special role to play in the rebuild of Christchurch and the institute wants to make sure all Cantabrians have the opportunity to train in specialised facilities, become skilled workers and contribute to the regional economy.
-Alongside the Campus Master Plan work, we have introduced fee-free training for:

 Developments at Woolston campus include: